Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 3.2 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- incorrect height corrected across the board

 ### Version 3.1 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)